marekberith/FourierTransformation/README.md

 # FourierTransformation

-FourierTransformation is a GoLang app used to calculate the FFT or the IFFT from a vector.
+FourierTransformation is a GoLang app used to calculate the FFT or the IFFT from a vector in O(nlog(n)) time.

 Example of a input: